 - Line a 9x5-in. loaf pan with waxed paper, letting ends extend up sides.
 In a large bowl, cream butter and sugar until light and fluffy.
 Beat in egg and vanilla.
 In another bowl, whisk flour, baking powder and salt; gradually beat into creamed mixture.

-- Divide dough into three portions.
-Mix almond extract and food coloring into one portion; spread evenly into prepared pan.
+- Divide dough into 3 portions.
+Mix almond extract and food coloring into 1 portion; spread evenly into prepared pan.
 Mix walnuts into another portion; spread evenly over first layer.
 Mix melted chocolate into remaining portion; spread over top.
 Refrigerate, covered, overnight.

 - Preheat oven to 350°.
 Lifting with waxed paper, remove dough from pan.
 Cut lengthwise in half; cut each half crosswise into 1/8-in. slices.